kamikaze06/alx-system_engineering-devops/0x00-shell_basics/README.md

-task 1 : script that display the contents list of your current directory task 2 : script that changes the working directory to the user’s home directory task 3 : script that display current directory contents in a long format
+task 1 : script that display the contents list of your current directory task 2 : script that changes the working directory to the user’s home directory task 3 : script that display current directory contents in a long format task 4 : script that display current directory contents, including hidden files (starting with .) using the long format.